-A big part of CBT involves GRADUAL exposure therapy – meaning the child’s fears are tested in real life, in order to prove to them that their engrained, negative thoughts are incorrect and do not result in the outcomes that have become engrained in their belief system over time.
+A big part of CBT involves GRADUAL exposure therapy – meaning that the child’s fears are tested in real life, in order to prove to them that their engrained, negative thoughts are incorrect and do not result in the outcomes that have become engrained in their belief system over time.

-Importantly, parents are not the only ones who need to be involved in the child’s therapy – it is essential that school teachers are kept in the loop and made aware of the situation so they can facilitate and support the child’s treatment plan.
+Importantly, parents are not the only ones who need to be involved in the child’s therapy – it is essential that school teachers are kept in the loop and made aware of the situation so that they can facilitate and support the child’s treatment plan.
 It is also critical for teachers not to punish the child for their Mutism behaviour as this can only exasperate the problem.
-Teachers should instead try to encourage communicational opportunities in the classroom, by prompting more conversational questions with the child, aiming to prevent short one worded answers.
+Teachers should instead try to encourage communication opportunities in the classroom, by prompting more conversational and open-ended questions with the child, aiming to prevent short one worded answers.

 Who we recommend

 Barbalich, A. (2015).
 What is Selective Mutism?
 Retrieved from http://www.parents.com/health/mental/children-and-selective-mutism/?page=1